bczhc/some-tools/notes.md

 ```
 Otherwise, the destination broadcast will not receive.

-But the [official documentation](https://developer.android.google.cn/training/notify-user/build-notification?hl=en#Actions) is as above which doesn't work for me, it's so wired!
+But the [official documentation](https://developer.android.google.cn/training/notify-user/build-notification?hl=en#Actions) is as above which doesn't work for me, it's so weird!
 ```java
 Intent snoozeIntent = new Intent(this, MyBroadcastReceiver.class);
 snoozeIntent.setAction(ACTION_SNOOZE);